Health Economist/Management Consultant, THINKhealth

 Jane Sarasohn-Kahn is a health economist and management consultant who has worked with health care stakeholders in the U.S. and Europe for over two decades.
 Jane founded THINK-Health, a strategic health consultancy, in 1995 after spending a decade as a health care consultant in firms in the U.S. and Europe.
 Jane’s client base spans the broad range of stakeholders in health, including technology, pharmaceutical, providers, plans, financial services, advertising and communications, public sector and NGOs.

 Jane wrote the seminal white paper, The Wisdom of Patients: Health Care Meets Social Media, on behalf of California HealthCare Foundation, in April 2008.
 Her follow-up paper, Participatory Health: Online and Mobile Tools Help Chronically Ill Manage Their Care, was published in September 2009 by the Foundation.
-How Smartphones Are Changing Health Care for Consumers and Providers was published in April 2010 by CHCF.
-Her latest report on remote health monitoring will be published by CHCF in February 2011.
-Jane is also a columnist for CHCF’s iHealthBeat, where she writes about health policy and technology.
+Her white paper on the emergence of smartphones in health will be published on April 14, 2010.

 Jane holds an MA (Economics) and MHSA (Health Policy) from the University of Michigan.
 Jane is a frequent public speaker and writer on the subject of health-technology, politics and economics.